The Complete Bingo Lingo List

 13. Unlucky for some

-A reference to 13 being an unlucky number.
+13 is often considered an unlucky number.

 14. The Lawnmower